dib-lab/2020-paper-sourmash-gather/manuscript.md

 classification of the known k-mers in the metagenome to specific genomes, in rank order of number of contained hashes.

-In Figure @fig:gather0, we show an example decomposition of the mock metagenome from Shakya et al., 2014, into constituent genome matches.
+In Figure @fig:gather0, we show such an iterative decomposition of the mock metagenome from Shakya et al., 2014, into constituent genome matches.
 The high rank (early) matches reflect large and/or mostly-covered genomes with high containment, while later matches reflect smaller genomes, lower-covered genomes, and/or genomes with substantial overlap with earlier matches.
-In the case where there are overlaps between genomes, common genome content will be "claimed" by higher rank matches and only content specific to the later genome will be represented in the later match (Figure @fig:gather0, bottom; compare ...; Also compare green and red).
+Where there are overlaps between genomes, common genome content is "claimed" by higher rank matches and only content specific to the later genome will be represented in the later match (Figure @fig:gather0, bottom; compare ...; Also compare green and red).

 (CTB: matched plot of % genome covered by mapped reads, and ranking)

 ![